 Students will be informally assessed based on their participation within their groups and during class presentations and discussions.
 Teachers could collect the discussion notes students took during the video to check for completion.

 Students can be formally assessed using their Pre-Lesson Student Worksheets.
 Students can be assessed on meeting the formal learning objectives on how thoroughly students completed their Angling Plan worksheets.

-Resources: TBD

-National Common Core Standards: TBD

-Next Generation Science Standards: TBD